ray-project/ray/doc/source/ray-core/patterns/limit-pending-tasks.rst

 .. note::

-   If you submit a finite number of tasks, it's unlikely that you will hit the issue mentioned above since each task only uses a small amount of memory in the queue.
+   If we submit a finite number of tasks, it's unlikely that we will hit the issue mentioned above since each task only uses a small amount of memory in the queue.
-   It's more likely to happen if you have an infinite stream of tasks to run.
+   It's more likely to happen when we have an infinite stream of tasks to run.

 .. note::
-   This pattern shouldn't be used to limit the number of concurrently running tasks, which should be achieved by :doc:`limit-running-tasks` instead.
+   While we can limit the number of concurrently running tasks with this pattern, it is not recommended.
-   In fact, it's better to submit more tasks than the maximum number of concurrently running tasks so that we can overlap task execution with task scheduling.
+   Use :ref:`resources <core-patterns-limit-running-tasks>` to limit that instead so that we can submit more tasks than concurrently running ones to overlap task execution with task scheduling.
+   Also resources based limitation can decide the parallelism automatically based on the node's resources.

 Example use case
 ----------------